aav7fl/website-legacy/about/index.md

 ![Kyle Niewiada](/assets/img/kyle.jpg)

 Hi, I'm Kyle Niewiada (/kaɪl niː-viː-ɑː-də/).
 Welcome to my small corner of the internet.
 You can rearrange the letters in "Kyle Niewiada" to say "I like a new day".
 In my free time, I used to write music.
-You can listen to it <a href ="http://music.kyleniewiada.org/" rel="nofollow">here</a>.
+You can listen to it [here](http://music.kyleniewiada.org/).

 Maybe you've stumbled across this page by accident; perhaps you had full intentions of visiting this page.
 If you have, thank you!
 This website is meant to be a host and central hub to my music and various projects.
 I write for people to enjoy what they read and hear.
 My hopes are that people will take away more than they came with (maybe even purchase a song or two).